inkognitro/oas-tszod-gen/README.md

 });
 ```

+Finally run `node api.generate.js` to generate the output files into the `./generated-api` folder.

 **Important:**
 It is recommended to add your output folder in the `.gitignore` file and to regenerate the output in your CI pipeline.
 It's recommended because on every execution of the `generateOas3ToTs` function, the output folder will be deleted and